-Goodman has served as vice-chairman of the Board of Trustees, chairman of the Buildings and Grounds Committee of the Board, and is now trustee emeritus.
+THE LOIS MILES BUSBY GOODMAN FIRST FAMILY SCHOLARSHIP was established by Mr. Enoch Goodman in honor of his wife.
+Mr. Goodman graduated from Catawba in 1938 and has served as vice-chairman of the Board of Trustees, chairman of the Building and Grounds Committee of the Board, and is now trustee emeritus.